Truman Sports Complex

 Truman Sports Complex is in Kansas City, Missouri, pictured before expansive renovations in the late 2000s, with Arrowhead Stadium and Kauffman Stadium.

 The Truman Sports Complex is a sports and entertainment facility in Kansas City, Missouri.
-It includes two major league sports venues: GEHA Field at Arrowhead Stadium, which is home to the National Football League's Kansas City Chiefs, and Kauffman Stadium, which hosts Major League Baseball's Kansas City Royals.
-The complex also hosts various other events during the rest of the year.
+It includes two major league sports venues: Arrowhead Stadium, which is home to the National Football League's Kansas City Chiefs, and Kauffman Stadium, which hosts Major League Baseball's Kansas City Royals.
+The complex also hosts various other events during the rest of the year. and Truman sports complex is named for the Sports Complex in honor of Former U.S. President Harry S. Truman.

 Overview

 An A-10 Warthog flew over the complex in 2017.

+Arrowhead Stadium hosting a quarterfinal match between Argentina and Switzerland at the 2026 FIFA World Cup.

 The Truman Sports Complex, built during the early 1970s, is owned by the government of Jackson County and managed by the Jackson County Sports Complex Authority, which is a State of Missouri agency.
 The current complex design, created by Charles Deaton, was arrived at when Deaton caught the ear of Kansas City Chiefs General Manager Jack Steadman and suggested building side-by-side stadiums for the two sports with each stadium customized to its needs.
 The original plan called for separate side-by-side stadiums with a mutual rolling roof.
 However, the roof was never built due to cost.
 The complex was revolutionary in an age when new stadiums tended to be built as multiuse venues for planning and cost purposes.

 For this reason, Arrowhead and Kauffman are two of the few remaining professional sports stadiums of the era, whereas most contemporary multipurpose venues have been demolished with a small minority being converted to single-sport venues.
 By the turn of the century, the long-term limitations of the multi-purpose approach were widely viewed to far outweigh the short-term benefits.